-You may dream of an elegant brickwork or elaborate pebble mosaic walkway even though you know they're outside your budget.
+When you're dreaming of an elegant brickwork or elaborate pebble mosaic walkway but you're on a budget, cheap walkway ideas can give you a functional and beautiful path for much less.
 You can still have an attractive garden path while keeping costs low.
 Imagination and hard work make the most of less expensive materials to make your dreams a reality.

 Round Wood Pavers

-If you have access to fallen trees or a hefty pile of firewood and a saw -- preferably a chainsaw, though an ordinary crosscut saw will do if you don't mind hard work -- then round pavers may be the choice for you.
+If you have access to fallen trees or a hefty pile of firewood and a chainsaw, then round wood pavers may be the choice for you.
 Cut logs into 3- or 4-inch-thick slices and lay them on a prepared foundation, spaced about 1 inch apart.
 This works best in a garden with a rustic look.

-An easier method of laying a wooden walkway -- though it requires more wood -- is to lay the logs side by side in rows.
+An easier method of laying a wooden walkway, though it requires more wood, is to lay the logs side by side in rows.
 The resulting walkway resembles a corrugated surface.
-It is durable and makes a sturdy woodland pathway.
+It's durable and makes a sturdy woodland pathway.
 Cut logs to 2 feet or more in length for single-file walkways and at least 4 feet long for two people to walk side by side.

 Simple Clay Walkway

-A dirt cheap choice for areas with clay soil is to edge with field stone and create a hard-packed dirt path between.
-Mound clay soil slightly in the center -- with a shallow gutter on one or both sides under the edging stones -- and tamp the entire path firmly with a tamping tool to solidify the surface.
+A dirt cheap choice for cheap walkway ideas in areas with clay soil is to edge with field stone and create a hard-packed dirt path between.
+Mound clay soil slightly in the center with a shallow gutter on one or both sides under the edging stones and tamp the entire path firmly with a tamping tool to solidify the surface.
 Water will slide off and prevent erosion to the path.
-If you wish, set a single flat stepping stone every 12 to 15 inches for added interest, and firmer footing when wet.
+If you wish, set a single flat stepping stone every 12 to 15 inches for added interest and firmer footing when wet.

-When your heart is set on stone, but nature -- or your budget -- has short-changed you, go for concrete look-a-likes.
-After all, concrete is composed of ground limestone so there is not a lot of difference.
+When your heart is set on stone, but nature or your budget has short-changed you, go for concrete look-a-likes.
+After all, concrete is composed of ground limestone so there isn't a lot of difference.
 This is an easy DIY project requiring only a faux-stone mold, concrete mix and a few simple tools.
 Alternatively, pour an ordinary sidewalk and stamp "flagstones" or other patterns into it while wet.